Land Use History

 As of 2001 approximately 49 percent of housing in Windsor was constructed prior to 1960.
 These homes are being maintained or renovated to ensure that they continue to provide adequate shelter for many years to come.

-The average number of persons per household in Windsor has decreased from 3.0 in 1976 to 2.5 in 1996.
+The average number of persons per household in Windsor has steadily decreased from 3.0 to 2.42 between 1976 and 2006.
 This change is primarily a result of a decrease in the average number of children per family and an increase in the number of single parent families.
-Over the next twenty years, it is projected that the size of households will decrease slightly to 2.4 persons.
+In the Ontario context, the average household size has declined at a rate of approximately 0.05 per household every five years for the past two decades.
+In 2020 the average number of persons per unit was 2.35, it is projected that the size of households in Windsor will decrease further to 2.27 persons per unit in 2041.

-Windsor is the major employment centre for the census metropolitan area, averaging more than 90% of the jobs over the past twenty years.
-Over the next twenty years, Windsor will continue to provide a significant amount of new employment opportunities within the census metropolitan area.
+Windsor is the major employment centre for the census metropolitan area.
+More than 78% of the labour force in the census metropolitan area work and live in Windsor.
+Over the next twenty years, Windsor will continue to provide a significant amount of new employment opportunities to persons living within the census metropolitan area.

 Major employers within Windsor are clustered in manufacturing and commercial nodes across the city.
 It is anticipated that this trend will continue with additional nodes being developed to accommodate new and expanded employers particularly in the Forest Glade and Devonshire Planning Districts.
 The addition of the transferred lands from the Town of Tecumseh in the southeast should result in the establishment of a major new area of industrial and commercial development.